Libensemble/libensemble/docs/data_structures/gen_specs.rst

         'gen_f' [func]:
             generates inputs to sim_f
         'in' [list]:
+            field names (as strings) that will be given to gen_f function when it is called (if not present, then no fields will be passed).
+        'persis_in' [list]:
-            field names (as strings) that will be given to gen_f 'out' [list of tuples (field name, data type, [size])]: gen_f outputs that will be stored in the libEnsemble history 'user' [dict]:
+            field names (as strings) that will be given back to a persistent gen_f 'out' [list of tuples (field name, data type, [size])]: gen_f outputs that will be stored in the libEnsemble history 'user' [dict]: